Drive sales on autopilot with ecommerce-focused features

 Let’s say you want to create an orange link in italics:

-Step 1: Start with your basic mailto code.
+Step 1: Start with a basic mailto code that you can insert in the Code editor.

 Step 2: Next, add style= after the href field.
-You need to include the color and text-decoration friends, followed by a semicolon.
+You need to include the color and text-decoration properties, followed by a semicolon.

 Here’s what that looks like: